Encoding in Machine Learning: Designing Categorical Geometry

 4.1 Sinusoidal Positional Encoding

-Using both sine and cosine at each frequency is deliberate: any phase shift $PE(t + \Delta)$ can be expressed as a linear transformation of $PE(t)$, making relative position a linear operation in the encoding space.
+Using both sine and cosine at each frequency is deliberate: it means any shift $PE(t + \Delta)$ can be written as a linear transformation of $PE(t)$, so the model can learn to compute “how far apart?” as a simple operation.

 | Position | dim 0 ($\sin$, high freq) | dim 1 ($\cos$, high freq) | dim 2 ($\sin$, low freq) | dim 3 ($\cos$, low freq) |